someengineering/resoto.com/src/pages/about.md

 The scenario probably sounds familiar.
 And there were plenty of infrastructure tools out there at the time that promised a solution.
 But they all had the same drawbacks:

 - **Rule-based.** The tools assume that you know what your problem is, and that you know what you're looking for.
 And they work well in that situation.
 But not so much if the tool didn't create the resource.
 You just don't see it in your inventory.
-You can establish rules for tagging, etc.—but if you have 200 engineers, automated systems, something will aways fall by the way-side and the rules don't work.
+You can establish rules for tagging, etc.—but if you have 200 engineers, automated systems, something will always fall by the way-side and the rules don't work.

 - **"Rows & columns."** The tools produce a long list of resources, sometimes in a pretty UI, but don't show any dependencies.
 You couldn't really understand a resource's "blast radius" if you wanted to delete it.